Psifi-Solutions/csrf-csrf/README.md

   This section will guide you through using the default setup, which does sufficiently implement the Double Submit Cookie Pattern.
 If you'd like to customise the configuration, see the <a href="#configuration">configuration</a> section.
 </p>
 <p>
   You will need to be using <a href="https://github.com/expressjs/cookie-parser">cookie-parser</a> and the middleware should be registered before Double CSRF.
-This utility will set a cookie containing a hash of the csrf token and provide the non-hashed csrf token so you can include it within your response.
+This utility will set a cookie containing both the csrf token and a hash of the csrf token and provide the non-hashed csrf token so you can include it within your response.
 </p>
 <p>Requires TypeScript >= 3.8</p>